Literature and Language Course List

 English language variation considered from social, regional, ethnic, gender, and style perspectives.
 Emphasis on vernacular varieties of American English.
-Attention paid to the social evaluation of different language varieties and sociolinguistic perceptions of language ideologies.
+Attention paid to the social evolution of different language varieties and sociolinguistic perceptions of language ideologies.
 Introduction of methods of data analysis.

 Examination of what is unique about human language and the evidence that language affects thought.
 Investigation of how listeners categorize sounds, parse sentences, and access meaning.
 Examination of what brain damage and speech errors reveal about language in the brain and mind.
 (3H, 3C)

 This course examines the genre of poetry from the Old English period up to contemporary writers.
 Emphasis is on close reading and poetic forms and conventions.